 Enrollment fitness tests

 Non-members can make a fitness appointment at the front desk of the RSC and pay by debit card or use their ticket strip.
 All members of the RSC can register for a fitness test for free.
 The test is offered as a ticket hour.
-You can register via our registration system.
+You can register via our website or the RSC app.